 - My Account

 The Nathan Collier Campus Library

-*On this date's Registry we celebrate the founding of Florida Memorial College (FMC) in 1879.
-They are one of 100 Historically Black Colleges (HBCU) in America.
+*On this Registry, we celebrate the founding of Florida Memorial College (FMC) in 1879.
+They are one of 100 Historically Black Colleges (HBCUs) in America.

 Black American Colleges and Universities: